Muammar Gaddafi: Economic and social reform

 Gaddafi at an Arab summit in Libya in 1969, shortly after the September Revolution that toppled King Idris I. Gaddafi sits in military uniform in the middle, surrounded by Egyptian President Gamal Abdel Nasser (left) and Syrian President Nureddin al-Atassi (right).

 The RCC's early economic policy has been characterized as being state capitalist in orientation.
 Many initiatives were established to aid entrepreneurs and develop a Libyan bourgeoisie.
-Seeking to expand the cultivatable acreage in Libya, in September 1969 the government launched a "Green Revolution" to increase agricultural productivity so that Libya could rely less on imported food.
-The hope was to make Libya self-sufficient in food production.
-All land that had either been expropriated from Italian settlers or which was not in use was repossessed and redistributed.
-Irrigation systems were established along the northern coastline and around various inland oases.
-Production costs often surpassed the value of the produce and thus Libyan agricultural production remained in deficit, relying heavily on state subsidies.
+Seeking to expand cultivatable acreage, in September 1969 the government launched a "Green Revolution" to increase agricultural productivity and lessen Libyan reliance on imported food.
+They hoped to make Libya self-sufficient in food production.
+All land expropriated from Italian settlers or unused was repossessed and redistributed.
+Irrigation systems were established along the northern coastline and various inland oases.
+Production costs often surpassed produce value, keeping production in deficit and relying on state subsidies.

 With crude oil as the country's primary export, Gaddafi sought to improve Libya's oil sector.
 In October 1969, he proclaimed the current trade terms unfair, benefiting foreign corporations more than the Libyan state, and threatened to decrease production.
-In December Jalloud successfully increased the price of Libyan oil.
+In December, Jalloud successfully increased the price of Libyan oil.
 In 1970, other OPEC states followed suit, leading to a global increase in the price of crude oil.
-The RCC followed with the Tripoli Agreement of 20 March 1971, in which they secured income tax, back-payments and better pricing from the oil corporations; these measures brought Libya an estimated $1 billion in additional revenues in its first year.
+The RCC followed with the Tripoli Agreement of 1971, in which they secured income tax, back-payments and better pricing from the oil corporations; these measures brought Libya an estimated $1 billion in additional revenues in its first year.